 NEF (PCF):

-- Supports authorization of direct subscription via the user plane to the UPF Event Exposure service for QoS Monitoring of a UE’s PDU Session and provisioning of proper information for the direct subscription to the AF.
+- Supports authorization of direct subscription via N6 to the UPF Event Exposure service for QoS Monitoring of a UE’s PDU Session and provisioning of proper information for the direct subscription to the AF.
 NEF supports a new exposure event “PSA UPF change” to notify the AF of PSA UPF changes.

 SMF: